2001 FIB WORLD CHAMPIONSHIP MEN

 Oulu and Tornio, Finland, 24 March-1 April

 The host this year was Finland.
 The host cities were Oulu (Uleåborg) and Tornio.
 The games in Tornio were played on the Swedish side of the boarder at Gränsvallen in Haparanda.
 Raksila artificial ice rink was the game arena in Oulu.
-Seven countries participated in the unbalanced series play; Sweden, Russia, Finland, Norway, Kazakhstan, the United States and Belarus.
-Belarus made their first appearance in the World Championship.
+Seven countries participated in the tournament; Sweden, Russia, Finland, Norway, Kazakhstan, the United States and Belarus.
+Belarus made its first appearance in the World Championship.

 The event was later than in previous years, with the tournament taking place from March 24 and the final being played on April 1.
 The International Bandy Federation had decided that the tournament should play with a new ball of 63 mm in curcumference.